What is a webcast?

 3. Make sure you have an Internet connection capable of at least 28.8 k.

 It is possible that your computer network has a firewall to keep its content secure.
 Check with your network administrator to see if there is a way to place your computer temporarily outside the firewall or if there are existing provisions for allowing chat applets to be used.

 Our school doesn't have high-speed Internet access.
 Will we still be able to participate?
 Will a low-speed (dial-up modem) affect the picture on our screen?

 If you have a 28.8 connection or faster, your connection should not prevent you from participating in our webcasts.
 Because faster connections allow the sending of more frames per second, the faster the connection, the smoother the video will appear.
 Because audio takes less bandwidth, your audio should not be affected by the speed of your connection.

 Our school has a firewall and/or Web site filtering technology.
 Will we have problems participating in the live event?

 Maybe, but they are not insurmountable.
 It just takes some advance preparation.
-In order to participate in the discussion portion you will have to ask your network administrator to give you a connection outside the firewall.
+To participate in the discussion portion, you will have to ask your network administrator to give you a connection outside the firewall.
 If your school system uses filtering technology, you will have to add the site to your list of approved sites in advance of the webcast.